 The Barcelona Metro is single-handedly one of the most used resources that are available to tourists.
-It is safe to use at any time of day, it comprehensively covers most of the city and most importantly it is rather inexpensive!
+You are able to use at any time of day, it comprehensively covers most of the city and most importantly it is rather inexpensive!
 The Barcelona Metro Guide is to aid you for transport during your stay in Barcelona.

 Escalators are usually available but for those with prams, lifts (elevators) are few and far between.
 Main interchange stations will usually have lifts although you may have to walk a way to find them.
 Look for the sign that has a box with people in it when you get off the train.

 Metro Operating Hours

 Lines 1, 2, 3, 4, 5 and 11